xjoeshadows/spurstuff/tools/Feeds/README.md

 ## A collection of tools to interact with Spur's Feeds.
-Substitute your own token variable for the placeholder in the scripts.
+All scripts expect a Spur token to be set as $TOKEN, otherwise will prompt the user to paste it in.

 - ### dailyfeedcounts.py:
   - Will grab the line count of each of the feeds, report them to the user, and export to a YYYYMMDDDailyFeedCount.txt file.
 Handy for adding to your .zshrc file and for doing date over date comparisons of growth of the feeds.